X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Results and discussion

-Analysis of B/C Ratio and Cosmic Ray Composition: Our study includes a comprehensive analysis of the B/C ratio, providing insights into the composition of CRs and shedding light on the relative abundance of different elements within the CR spectrum.

 The B/C ratio can help us determine the diffusion coefficient.
-In the scenario of CRs propagating from their sources to the solar system through diffusion, the ratio of secondary CR particles to primary CR particles gives us the detailed information of the diffusion process.
-As is shown in Figure \ref{ratio}, there is good consistency between the result of the B/C ratio calculated by our model (in red) and the experimental observations of AMS-02 (in green).
-And thus the rigidity-dependent diffusion coefficient parameterised by the equation \ref{eq3.1} is completely obtained, where $\rm D_{0}=4.0\times 10^{24}~m^{2}s^{-1}$and $\rm \delta_{0}=0.58$.
+In the scenario of CRs propagating from their sources to the solar system through diffusion, the ratio of secondary CR particles to primary CR particles gives us detailed information of the diffusion process.
+As shown in Figure \ref{ratio}, there is good consistency between the result of the B/C ratio calculated by our model (in red) and the experimental observations of AMS-02 (in green).
+Thus, the rigidity-dependent diffusion coefficient parameterised by equation \ref{eq3.1} is completely obtained, where $\rm D_{0}=4.0\times 10^{24}~m^{2}s^{-1}$ and $\rm \delta_{0}=0.58$ are manually tuned in this work.

+The hardening of the B/C energy spectrum around 200 GeV/n, which deviates from a single power-law distribution, is mainly attributed to propagation, acceleration or a local source.
+Observationally, secondary CR species exhibit spectral hardening in the same energy range, and they are harder than the spectra of their primary counterparts~\citep{2018PhRvL.120b1101A}.
+This provides significant support for the origin of propagation.
+However, others suggest that this characteristic could originate from the contribution of a nearby source~\citep{2023FrPhy..1844301M}.